rpnlatex v1.4.2

 Single-Key Commands

 • ?
 Show this user guide.
 Typing ? a second time will "dock" the user guide into the document section for easier reference.
-While docked, the user guide can be scrolled with the ↑↓ arrow keys.
+While docked, the user guide can be scrolled with the ↑ ↓ arrow keys.
 Typing ? a third time will then close the user guide and reveal the document section again.

-• +-<> Join two expressions with the corresponding operator between them.
+• + - < > * Join two expressions with the corresponding operator between them (x\cdot y in the case of *).

-• ^ or ` (backtick) Make superscript: x\enspace y \to x^y
+• ^ or ` (backtick) Make superscript: x\enspace y \Rightarrow x^y

-• Enter Make subscript: x\enspace y \to x_y
+• Enter Make subscript: x\enspace y \Rightarrow x_y

 • Backspace Drop the top item from the stack.

-• ([{ Enclose the stack top in paired delimiters: (x), [x], \{x\}.
+• ( [ { Enclose the stack top in paired delimiters: (x), [x], \{x\}.
 These delimiters automatically adjust to fit their contents.

 • ] Apply a bold font to the stack top.